opnfv/apex/docs/installationprocedure/baremetal.rst

     ** If capabilities profile is not specified then Apex will select node's roles in the OPNFV cluster in a non-deterministic fashion.

+    \*** disk_device declares which hard disk to use as the root device for installation.
+The format is a comma delimited list of devices, such as "sda,sdb,sdc".
+The disk chosen will be the first device in the list which is found by introspection to exist on the system.
+Currently, only a single definition is allowed for all nodes.
+Therefore if multiple disk_device definitions occur within the inventory, only the last definition on a node will be used for all nodes.

 Creating the Settings Files
 ---------------------------